WordPress/wordpress-playground/packages/docs/site/docs/01-start-here/02-overview.md

 Web applications like WordPress have long-relied on server technologies [to run logic](https://wordpress.github.io/wordpress-playground/architecture/wasm-php-overview) and [to store data](https://wordpress.github.io/wordpress-playground/architecture/wordpress#sqlite).

-Using those technologies has meant either running an web server connected to the internet or using those technologies in a desktop service or app (sometimes called a "WordPress local environment") that either leans on a virtual server with the technologies installed or the underlying technologies on the current device _(either preinstalled or bundled with the app)_.
+Using those technologies has meant either running an web server connected to the internet or using those technologies in a desktop service or app (sometimes called a "WordPress local environment") that either leans on a virtual server with the technologies installed or the underlying technologies on the current device.

 **Playground is a novel way to stream server technologies -- and WordPress _(and WP-CLI)_ -- as files that can then run in the browser.**